Mechanical room: Equipment

 Equipment in mechanical rooms is often operated and maintained by a stationary engineer or a maintenance technician.
-Modern buildings use control systems to manage HVAC cycles, lighting, communications, and life safety equipment.
+Modern buildings use building automation systems to manage HVAC cycles, lighting, communications, and life safety equipment.
 Often, the control system hardware is located in the mechanical room and monitored or accessed remotely.

 Rooms with only electrical or electronic equipment are not considered mechanical rooms but are instead called electrical rooms.